 We currently do not use social media plugins on our website.
 However, we have social media presences on Twitter, Instagram, Facebook.
 Should you visit our social media profiles, data will be collected by the respective platforms.
 In the following, we point out the data collection when using the social media platforms (also in the case under use of plugins).
 For the purpose and scope of the data collection on the respective platform, please refer to the corresponding provision:

-- If you click the Facebook button while logged into your Facebook account, the contents of these pages can also be linked to your Facebook profile.
+– If you click the Facebook button while logged into your Facebook account, the content of these pages can also be linked to the Facebook profile.
 In this case, Facebook can also assign the visit of these pages to your user account.
 If you click the activated button and link the page, for example, Facebook will also store this information in your user account and share it publicly with your contacts.
-We recommend that you log out regularly after using a social network, but especially before activating the button, as this allows you to avoid an assignment to your profile.
+We recommend that you log out regularly after using a social network, but especially before activating the button, as this will help you avoid being assigned to your profile.

 Basically, the following data is transmitted to Facebook:

 – Browser-related data such as IP address, browser type, operating system, time and date of the request, website visited.

 – User ID (For logged in Facebook account).

 According to Facebook in Germany, the IP addresses are anonymized immediately after collection.
 By activating the plugin, personal data is therefore transmitted from you to Facebook and stored in the USA.
 Since Facebook collects data in particular via cookies, we recommend that you delete all cookies via your browser’s security settings before clicking on the logo.

 We have no influence on the collected data and data processing operations, nor are we aware of the full extent of the data collection, the purposes of the processing, the storage periods.
 We also have no information on the deletion of the collected data by Facebook.